rougin/credo/README.md

 }
 ```

-Next is add the `repositoryClass` property inside the `@Entity` annotation of the specified entity (e.g., `User`) to attach the newly created repository:
+Once the custom repository is created (e.g., `User_repository`), add the `repositoryClass` property inside the `@Entity` annotation of the specified entity to attach the said custom repository:

 ``` php
 // application/models/User.php